akuzyakina/AzureFrontDoorWhatTheHack/README.md

 1. [Fork the code](Student/Challenge01.md)
    - Create/use existing GitHub account to create your own copy of the source code
 2. [Publish ContosoMasks to the Internet](Student/Challenge02.md)
-   - Provision Azure App Service to host the website, then deploy the source code to your App Service instnace
+   - Provision Azure App Service instance and deploy the source code
 3. [Move ContosoMasks closer to users](Student/Challenge03.md)
    - Create an Azure Front Door instance and route traffic to the origin
 4. [Speed up the website](Student/Challenge04.md)